 The Google Core Update prioritizes pages that show:

-Helpful examples Real examples help users apply what they read.
+Real examples help users apply what they read. - Strong topic focus

-Strong topic focus Pages should stay on one clear topic instead of mixing ideas.
+Pages should stay on one clear topic instead of mixing ideas. - Clear intent match

-Clear intent match The content should match what users are actually searching for.
+The content should match what users are actually searching for. - Useful subheadings

-Useful subheadings Headings should describe what users will learn, not tease them.
+Headings should describe what users will learn, not tease them. - Easy scanning structure

-Easy scanning structure Short paragraphs and clean spacing help users read faster.
+Short paragraphs and clean spacing help users read faster. - Actionable guidance

 Good structure helps users scan, understand, and act faster.